anderramirez-qa/qa-manual-testing-portfolio/Project2-RegistrationTesting/bug_reports.md

 Critical

 ### Description
-The Expected Salary column always displays "0" regardless of the value entered in the field
+The Expected Salary column always displays "0" regardless of the value entered

 ### Steps to Reproduce
 1. Open Employee Registration form
 2. Enter any valid data in the Expected Salary field (e.g., 30000)
 3. Fill the remaining fields with valid data
-4. Click on "submit"
+4. Click on "Submit"

 ### Expected Result
-- Employee registration should be successfull and displayed correctly on the table
+- Entered salary value should be correctly displayed in the table
-- Expected Salary column should displayed the entered data

 ### Actual Result
-- Expected Salary column always displays "0" regardless of the data entered in the field
+- Expected Salary column always displays "0"

 ### Status
 Open